karomancer/portfolio-nextjs/site/src/content/portfolio/uddermayhem.md

 My original ponderance was on whether you **are the cow** or whether you **are the milkmaid**.

-Originally, I wanted the udder to be attached to a harness and the player *is* cow. (see left side of sketch).
+Originally, I wanted the udder to be attached to a harness and the player *is* the cow. (see left side of sketch).
 However, after some more thinking, sketching, and surveying friends, I concluded a few things:

 - Cables could be an issue, and doing it wirelessly might introduce lag into a rhythm game
 - Wearing it could also add wear-and-tear to the circuits inside